-Not long ago, Rodrigo Duterte threatened to leave the UN (using some very insultive words and calling president Obama the "son of a b**ch") and the media went wild on him for that statement.
+Not long ago, president of the Philippines, Rodrigo Duterte, threatened to leave the UN (using some very insultive words and calling president Obama the "son of a bi*ch") and the media went wild on him for that statement.
 I sided with the media because of the childish way Duterte put his words.
-That aside, the media also went on Duterte for another reason.
+That aside, the media also went wild on Duterte for another reason.

 After the two world wars, there was the need for a world governing body which would ensure peaceful resolutions to conflicts in order to prevent genocides and another world war.
 The United Nations was born.
 On the 26th of June 1945, representatives from 51 countries gathered in San Francisco to sign the United Nations chatter and the intention was to prevent the repeat of the 2 world wars that have killed an estimated of over 100 million people.
 Today, 193 countries have signed the chatter and regularly meet at the headquarters in Manhattan to discuss matters of international importance.

 Also, UN troops have been accused of misconduct against the people they were supposed to be protecting.
 For example, between 2013 and 2015, French UN peacekeepers allegedly sexually assaulted over 99 girls in the Central African Republic.
 Three of those girls were allegedly forced to have sex with animals by a UN commander.
 In Bosnia, peacekeepers were accused of helping traffic young girls into sex slavery.
 We can go on and on.
-With this track record, the UN is unwanted in most war zones "why?" because the UN has the potential to escalate conflicts.
+With this track record, the UN is unwanted in most war zones "why?"
+Because the UN has the potential to escalate conflicts.